» Your leagues have been the best run and best value I have ever found online «

 DataForce offers a wide variety of fantasy football money games for you to join in our lobby, including several flavors of Dynasty Leagues.
 All leagues contain ten or twelve teams, so you'll be competing head-to-head each week against other owners, and all leagues share a similar set of rules for player scoring.

 Best Prize Return

 DataForce is proud to offer the best fantasy football experience on the internet with the best prize payouts you'll find anywhere.
+Check out how we compare to the competition at Cheat Sheet Warroom!
 We offer six levels of contests in our Dynasty and Keeper Leagues, from $50 to $1000, and charge only a flat $12 commissioner fee for copper through silver leagues (slightly more for ruby, gold and platinum).
 There is a potential $6 hosting fee if your league is run on MyFantasyLeague.com, and a small regulatory fee now that we've entered the age of fantasy football regulation by several states.
 All other money goes into the prize fund!